 Should I drink wheatgrass if I have a known allergy to a mold?

-We suggest not drinking wheatgrass juice if you have a known allergy.
-The growth of some species of mold on wheatgrass cannot be prevented, and although the molds are not pathogenic, they may cause a reaction if you have an allergy.
+We suggest not drinking wheatgrass juice if you have a known mold allergy.
+The growth of some species of mold on wheatgrass is very difficult to prevent, and although the molds are not pathogenic, they may cause a reaction if you have an allergy.

 Is the mold growing on my wheatgrass harmful to me?

-The growth of mold on wheatgrass is nearly impossible to prevent, but is it harmful to your health?
-Our answer is No. Almost all common species of mold which grow on wheatgrass are not pathogenic (not harmful to humans).
-This is clearly illustrated in the wheatgrass mold testing done by Steve Meyerowitz.
+The growth of some mold on wheatgrass is nearly impossible to prevent, but is it harmful to your health?
+Our answer is typically No. Almost all common species of mold which grow on wheatgrass are not pathogenic (not harmful to humans).
+These molds typically do not grow inside the grass blade, but use it as scaffolding and can simply be rinsed off.
 It's normal for us to consume a certain amount of mold in our food as mold spores are found in the air.
 Also many foods are made with mold cultures on purpose, such as cheese (blue cheese, for example) and soy sauce.

 However, many people find the mold both unattractive and unappetizing.
-This is why we try very hard to limit the amount of mold which grows on our trays.
+This is why we try very hard to limit the amount of mold which grows on our trays and have become expert at doing so.
 When harvesting our grass, we cut above any mold which tends to grow on the seeds and soil near the base of the blades.
-We advise all our stores and private customers to do the same.
+We advise all our stores and private customers to do the same as well as rinse off any grass which may have small amounts of mold at the base.

 I've tried wheatgrass before and it made me sick or nauseous.
 Could this have been caused from mold?

 Again, the mold found in wheatgrass should not make you sick unless you have a mold allergy.
 Your feeling of nausea is most likely a "detox effect".
-This occurs when the body is so rapidly exposed to healing that a form of "withdrawal" occurs.
-This usually manifests itself in the form of nausea, however, will only occur for the first few days (less than a week) of using wheatgrass.
+This occurs when the body is so rapidly exposed to healing that toxins release from inside the cells and enter the bloodstream to then be removed.
+When this occurs you can experience nausea, headache, or weakness, however this should only occur for the first few days (less than a week) of using wheatgrass.
 So please, try wheatgrass for a few days.
-The detox effects you experience are necessary to rapidly cleanse the body of harmful substances and should subside quickly.
+The detox effects you may experience are necessary to rapidly cleanse the body of harmful substances and should subside quickly.

 Indoor Vs. Outdoor grown Wheatgrass